Code-Institute-Submissions/lilychuang78-milestone1/README.md

 	does it offer what users want? content of web-design and programming itself, with future portfolios and contact information

 >Structure Plane
-	The CV website will be in the same page, which contains a menu of 'Home', 'Career' (including skills), 'Education', 'Download', 'Portfolio' and 'Contact'.
-	By clicking 'Home', 'Career', 'Education' and 'Contact' in the navigation bar, the webpage will scroll down to the correspodent sections.
-	'Download' and 'Portfolio' in navigation bar will be open a bank window.
+	The homepage leads to 'Career', 'Skills', 'Education', and 'Contact' pages and 'Download' and 'Portfolio' opens a bank window.
-	'Contact' at the footer includes email address and links to the social media.
+	The navigation bar is always presented on the top of the screen so the users is able to navigate to other webpages.
 	(Future development: contact form connecting to backend)